-CESL's Undergraduate University Track (U-Track) at the University of Arizona provides ESL learners with an opportunity to take UA courses while continuing their ESL studies at CESL.
-Undergraduate U-Track UA courses are sheltered, English-immersion, credit-bearing courses.
-UA courses in the Undergraduate U-Track pair with a CESL class that is designed to support student learning in the UA course.
-Additionally, Undergraduate U-Track students round out their schedules with CESL courses that prepare them for the challenges of full-time study at the UA or any other major US institution.
+CESL's Undergraduate University Track Pathway (U-Track Pathway) at the University of Arizona provides ESL learners with an opportunity to take UA courses while continuing their ESL studies at CESL.
+Undergraduate U-Track Pathway UA courses are sheltered, English-immersion, credit-bearing courses.
+UA courses in the Undergraduate U-Track Pathway pair with a CESL class that is designed to support student learning in the UA course.
+Additionally, Undergraduate U-Track Pathway students round out their schedules with CESL courses that prepare them for the challenges of full-time study at the UA or any other major US institution.

-In the Summer/Fall "Early Start" Versions of the University Track, CESL opens U-Track admission to both to both conditionally admitted and fully admitted students ready to start their UA studies full-time in the fall or spring.
+In the Summer/Fall "Early Start" Versions of the University Track Pathway, CESL opens U-Track Pathway admission to both to both conditionally admitted and fully admitted students ready to start their UA studies full-time in the fall or spring.

 - Apply by - April 28, 2019

 - Report to CESL – May 28, 2019